Angela Milles-Lade

 Charles Vane-Tempest-Stewart, 7th Marquess of Londonderry, 1927 2

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Maidstone between 1906 and 1915.1 He was decorated with the award of the Efficiency Decoration (E.D.).1 He fought in the First World War, where he was mentioned in despatches.1 He succeeded to the title of 7th Marquess of Londonderry [I., 1816] on 8 February 1915.1 He succeeded to the title of 7th Earl of Londonderry [I., 1796] on 8 February 1915.1 He succeeded to the title of 7th Viscount Castlereagh [I., 1795] on 8 February 1915.1 He succeeded to the title of 5th Viscount Seaham of Seaham, co.
-Durham [U.K., 1823] on 8 February 1915.1 He succeeded to the title of 5th Earl Vane [U.K., 1823] on 8 February 1915.1 He succeeded to the title of 7th Baron Londonderry [I., 1789] on 8 February 1915.1 He succeeded to the title of 5th Baron Stewart of Stewart's Court and Ballylawn, co.
-Donegal [U.K., 1814] on 8 February 1915.1 He gained the rank of Major and Brevet Lieutenant-Colonel in the service of the Royal Horse Guards.1 He was invested as a Privy Counsellor (P.C.)
-[Ireland] in 1918.1 He was invested as a Knight, Order of the Garter (K.G.) in 1919.1 He held the office of Under-Secretary of State for Air between 1920 and 1921.1 He held the office of Leader of the Senate [Northern Ireland] between 1921 and 1926.1 He held the office of Minister of Education [Northern Ireland].1 He was invested as a Privy Counsellor (P.C.)
-[Northern Ireland] in 1922.1 He was invested as a Member, Royal Victorian Order (M.V.O.).1 He held the office of Justice of the Peace (J.P.) for County Down.1 He held the office of Justice of the Peace (J.P.) for County Durham.1 He held the office of Chancellor of Queen's University, Belfast in 1923.1 He was invested as a Privy Counsellor (P.C.) in 1925.1 He held the office of First Commissioner of Works and Public Buidlings between 1928 and 1929.1 He held the office of First Commissioner of Works and Public Buidlings in 1931.1 He held the office of Chancellor of Durham University in 1931.1 He held the office of Under-Secretary of State for Air between October 1931 and 1935.1 He held the office of Leader of the House of Lords in November 1935.1 He held the office of Lord Privy Seal in November 1935.1 He held the office of Mayor of Durham in 1936.1 He wrote the book Wings of Destiny (ASIN: B007GAH424).1 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).1 He wrote the book Ourselves and Germany (ASIN: B0007J20ZW).1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He held the office of Member of Parliament (M.P.)
+(Conservative) for Maidstone between 1906 and 1915.1 He was awarded the Efficiency Decoration (E.D.)1 He fought in the First World War, where he was mentioned in despatches.1 He succeeded as the 7th Marquess of Londonderry [I., 1816] on 8 February 1915.1 He succeeded as the 7th Earl of Londonderry [I., 1796] on 8 February 1915.1 He succeeded as the 7th Viscount Castlereagh [I., 1795] on 8 February 1915.1 He succeeded as the 5th Viscount Seaham of Seaham, co.
+Durham [U.K., 1823] on 8 February 1915.1 He succeeded as the 5th Earl Vane [U.K., 1823] on 8 February 1915.1 He succeeded as the 7th Baron Londonderry [I., 1789] on 8 February 1915.1 He succeeded as the 5th Baron Stewart of Stewart's Court and Ballylawn, co.
+Donegal [U.K., 1814] on 8 February 1915.1 He gained the rank of Major and Brevet Lieutenant-Colonel in the Royal Horse Guards.1 He was appointed Privy Counsellor (P.C.)
+[Ireland] in 1918.1 He was appointed Knight, Order of the Garter (K.G.) in 1919.1 He held the office of Under-Secretary of State for Air between 1920 and 1921.1 He held the office of Leader of the Senate [Northern Ireland] between 1921 and 1926.1 He held the office of Minister of Education [Northern Ireland].1 He was appointed Privy Counsellor (P.C.)
+[Northern Ireland] in 1922.1 He was appointed Member, Royal Victorian Order (M.V.O.)1 He held the office of Justice of the Peace (J.P.) for County Down.1 He held the office of Justice of the Peace (J.P.) for County Durham.1 He held the office of Chancellor of Queen's University, Belfast in 1923.1 He was appointed Privy Counsellor (P.C.) in 1925.1 He held the office of First Commissioner of Works and Public Buidlings between 1928 and 1929.1 He held the office of First Commissioner of Works and Public Buidlings in 1931.1 He held the office of Chancellor of Durham University in 1931.1 He held the office of Under-Secretary of State for Air between October 1931 and 1935.1 He held the office of Leader of the House of Lords in November 1935.1 He held the office of Lord Privy Seal in November 1935.1 He held the office of Mayor of Durham in 1936.1 He wrote the book Wings of Destiny (ASIN: B007GAH424.)1 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)1 He wrote the book Ourselves and Germany (ASIN: B0007J20ZW.)1

 Children of Charles Stewart Henry Vane-Tempest-Stewart, 7th Marquess of Londonderry and Hon.
 Edith Helen Chaplin